coryshrmn/websitecatalog/README.md

 Presentation
 ------------
-The presentation, in ODP and PDF format, is in *presentation.zip*, along with the presentation outline.
+The presentation, in ODP and PDF format, is in the *presentation* directory, along with the presentation outline.
+In the Catalyst submission, these files are found in *presentation.zip*